Do you know what the most important business skill is?

 And how do they learn what those needs are?
 By listening.

 If listening, and especially active, analytical listening isn’t one of your strengths, don’t despair.
 You can learn to be a better listener.

-Here are a few tips to get you started using your most important business skill.
+8 tips to help you develop your most important business skill

 Make a decision.
 Decide that listening is an important skill.
-It sounds obvious but until you consciously decide to be a better listener, it’s not going to happen.
+It sounds obvious but until you consciously decide to become a better listener, it’s not going to happen.